nschomberg/instagram-collection/README.md

 It will look for content tagged with the supplied tag between the supplied start and end dates.

-### POST - /api/create

-The `/api/create` endpoint will create a collection and return its database Id.

-Its parameters are:
-* `tag` : a valid hashtag in the form of a string, without the # prefix.
-* `time_start` : a timestamp in the form of a javascript date.
-* `time_end` : a timestamp in the form of a javascript date.

-It will look for content tagged with the supplied tag between the supplied start and end dates.

 ### GET - /api/collections

 The `/api/collections` endpoint retrieves collections.